uswds/uswds-site/_posts/2017-08-14-fec-case-study.md

 **Standards team:** Is there anything the Standards team could do to help you in your efforts?

-**Thibault:** The FEC site has really detailed financial tables and we’d would love to see recommendations for data-heavy sites.
+**Thibault:** The FEC site has really detailed financial tables and we would love to see recommendations for data-heavy sites.
 It would also help to gave best practices for how to handle long-form content.
 The FEC, like other agencies, has a lot of compliance guidance, which can result in very long